uma-pi1/kge/README.md

 ## FAQ

+#### Are the configuration options documented somewhere?
+Yes, see [config-default.yaml](https://github.com/uma-pi1/kge/blob/master/kge/config-default.yaml) as well as the configuration files for each component listed [above](#features).

+#### Are the command line options documented somewhere?
+Yes, try `kge --help`.
+You may also obtain help for subcommands, e.g., try `kge dump --help` or `kge dump trace --help`.

 #### LibKGE runs out of memory.
 What can I do?
 - For training, set `train.subbatch_auto_tune` to true (equivalent result, less memory but slower).
 - For evaluation, set `entity_ranking.chunk_size` to, say, 10000 (equivalent result, less memory but slightly slower, the more so the smaller the chunk size).